We've independently reviewed this article to make sure it's as accurate as we can make it.

 Usually, large families need this ability because there are a lot of mouths to feed and not enough space.
 Having a second fridge helps to keep food fresh for everyone.

 Another reason to use a second fridge is to separate your food items from your drink items.
-This makes it a lot easier for organization in your home and knowing exactly where everything is.
+This makes it a lot easier for the organization in your home and knowing exactly where everything is.

 Many small businesses also use a second fridge in order to cut costs on energy bills while also providing more space.

 If you are worried about certain foods coming in contact with others, you could keep all your raw meats in one fridge and all your processed items in another.
 This will keep your food from coming in contact with each other.
-This would potentially keep harmful bacteria from growing on good foods.

 The same way you converted your freezer into a fridge allows you to reverse the process.